 Applying coconut oil in regular intervals after you’ve achieved your desired level of bronze is known to keep you moisturized, rich, and healthy.

 One of the best things about working hard to get a tan is – besides the obvious – the fact that you’re not working hard at all.
-Resting or dozing off into hours-long naps on the ground or a sandy beach is right up there with getting a relaxing massage.
+Resting or dozing off into hours-long naps on the ground or a sandy beach is right up there with a relaxing massage.
 It’s like working without any actual work.

 But, what most people are unaware of in such situations is that their skin is exposed to countless microorganisms and germs.
-Yet again, coconut oil helps alleviate issues because of its antifungal and antimicrobial properties
+Yet again, coconut oil helps alleviate issues because its antifungal and antimicrobial properties

 .
-Because of this, it cannot be recommended as a sunscreen or sunblock, especially given that everyone has different sensitivities to the sun, depending on your skin type.
+Because of this, it cannot be recommended as a sunscreen or sunblock, especially given that everyone has different sensitivities to the sun, depending on their skin type.

 Coconut Oil Good for Tanning – Coconut Oil Tanning Benefits

 At the end of the day, raw organic cold pressed unrefined coconut oil is one of the most natural substances out there.
 It is the ONLY coconut oil to help you tan.
 That means no additives, harmful chemicals, or other substances can negatively affect users.